radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ---
 keywords:
 title: Create an Environment
-description: Guide to create a new environment
+description: Learn how to create a new environment in Environment Operations Center.
 ---
 # Create an Environment